 Factors the IRS will consider.
-If the threshold conditions are satisfied and you do not qualify for relief under the safe harbor discussed in the preceding paragraph, you must convince the IRS that equitable relief is appropriate.
+If the threshold conditions are satisfied and you do not qualify for streamlined relief as just discussed, you must convince the IRS that equitable relief is appropriate.
 The IRS will consider all the facts and circumstances.

-The following is a nonexclusive list of factors that the IRS will take into account in determining whether to grant equitable relief: whether you are separated or divorced from the other spouse, whether you would suffer economic hardship (i.e., be unable to meet basic living expenses), whether the other spouse was legally obligated to pay the outstanding liability, whether you received any significant benefit from the unpaid tax or item giving rise to the deficiency (beyond normal support), whether you have made a good faith effort to comply with the tax laws in later years.
-The case for relief is strengthened if there was a history of abuse by the other spouse or you were in poor health (physical or mental) at the time the return was filed.
+The following is a nonexclusive list of factors that the IRS will take into account (Revenue Procedure 2013-34) in determining whether to grant equitable relief: whether you are separated or divorced from the spouse with whom you filed the joint return, whether you would suffer economic hardship (i.e., be unable to meet basic living expenses), whether you received any significant benefit from the unpaid tax or item giving rise to the deficiency (beyond normal support), whether you knew or had reason to know that tax was understated on the joint return or that the tax would not be paid, whether you were obligated to pay the outstanding tax liability by a divorce decree or other legally binding agreement, whether you have made a good faith effort to comply with the tax laws in later years, and whether you were in poor health (physical or mental) when you signed the joint return or you requested relief.